enilsen16/Subscription/README.md

 After you run the server and visit localhost on your machine.
 You will be able to look at this sample.

+The app models a magazine subscription model.
+Subscribers have books and those are tracked in the subscription model by how long that person subscribes to a particular book.